kumahq/kuma-website/docs/docs/4.4.4/networking/transparent-proxying.md

 ### Preparing the Kuma Control plane

 The Kuma control plane exposes a DNS service which handles the name resolution in the `.mesh` DNS zone.
-By default it listens on port `UDP/5653`.
+By default, it listens on port `UDP/5653`.
 For this setup we need it to listen on port `UDP/53`, therefore make sure that this environment variable is set before running `kuma-cp`: `KUMA_DNS_SERVER_PORT=53`.

 :::tip
 The IP address of the host that runs Kuma Control plane will be used in the next section.
 Make sure to have it once, `kuma-cp` is started.